ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/pitfalls.md

 ## Annotating unique return values

 When the compiler infers uniqueness, it will only mark values as `unique` if they are actually used as `unique`.
-For example, if create a smart constructor:
+For example, given a smart constructor:

 ```ocaml
 let mk () = { x = 1 }
 ```

-This value is not unique by default.
+The result is not unique by default.
 This helps the compiler identify static
-allocations: as long as `mk ()` returns an `aliased` value, the compiler can lift out the allocation so that `mk ()` returns the same pointer on each invokation.
+allocations: as long as `mk ()` returns an `aliased` value, the compiler can lift out the allocation so that `mk ()` returns the same pointer on each invocation.
 However, you might want to annotate this allocation as `unique`:

 ```ocaml
 let mk () = unique_ { x = 1 }